Smart Security Practices From The Best

 An attacker could exploit these decimal-related vulnerabilities to improperly derive assets from the protocol by following these steps:

-6. The attacker executes the processAccounting function.
-The protocol computes the base asset amount as 1e12 (1,000,000 * 1e6) and the native amount figures at 1e13 (since 18 – 5 = 13), combining to yield a totalAssets of 11,000,000 tokens (1.1e13).
+countNativeAsset set to true.totalAssets now amounts to 1,000,000 tokens.processAccounting function.
+The protocol computes the base asset amount as 1e12 (1,000,000 * 1e6) and the native amount figures at 1e13 (since 18 – 5 = 13), combining to yield a totalAssets of 11,000,000 tokens (1.1e13).totalAssets by 1e12 shares.HIGH – The primary outcome of this vulnerability is that the totalAssets variable will be inaccurately calculated, leading to theft of assets or potential losses for users due to undervalued totalAssets.